nathanBrenner/onfleet/README.md

 1. Application shows a static list with all items
 2. Application receives a continuous stream of updates over the websocket and can update the records in place and display them
 3. Application is performant when `NUM_ITEMS = 1000` and `MESSAGES_PER_SECOND = 1000` (you'll want to tweak the app to have 1000 rows as well)

+### Implementation

+I used Parcel to bundle the app.
+A lot of react apps are bundled with Webpack, which often requires a lot of setup and long term headache of maintance.
+Parcel is a lot easier to get setup and feels a lot more performant (which might not be any better at scale compared to Webpack).

+To start the client app: `npm run dev` with `npm start` which is odd because that script isn't defined in package.json.

+I do advocate for writing automated tests and I do subscribe to a list of conventions.
+Some are in the react app, some might not because it's such a small thing.
+With the exception of showing that I can write tests, I didn't feel like component unit tests would provide much value in this context.
+I used Faker to generate the names just so that it would be some realistic input.

+Going further, I'd probably throttle the updates to state maybe ever 5 seconds so that the app doesn't re-render the table so frequently.

+After getting it to work, my concerns became focused on performance optimizations, and some styles.